 Kundalini– The main energy source that helps to attain Samadhi

 Through pranayama one can clear the blockage on the energy paths and open up to have free flow throughout the body.
-Pranayama practices also help to re-direct the energy into specific path for the activation of kundalini, chakras and prepare path for higher yogic practices like Dharana, Dhyan, and Samadhi.
+Pranayama practices also help to re-direct the energy into specific path for the activation of kundalini, chakras.
+These practices prepare path for higher yogic practices like Dharana, Dhyan, and Samadhi.

 Higher Consciousness and Benefits of Pranayama: